Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Related Work

 \textbf{Autoencoders for Representation Learning.} An autoencoder, which aims to learn a representation from which the original input can be reconstructed, has been a popular choice for representation learning since the dawn of deep learning \cite{Hinton2006:DeepAutoEncoder,Bengio2006:Layerwise-Training,bengio2013representation}.
 The autoencoding problem is inherently ill-posed due to the existence of a trivial solution: a network entirely composed of identity mappings.
 Hence, it is necessary to apply some form of regularization, such as sparsity \cite{Ranzato2006:SparseAutoEncoder}, input corruption \cite{Vincent2008:DenoisingAutoencoders}, probability priors \cite{kingma2013:VariationalBayes,Rezende2014:VAE}, or adversarial discriminators \cite{makhzani2015adversarial}.

 In particular, denoising autoencoder \cite{Vincent2008:DenoisingAutoencoders}, which attempts to recover the original input from a corrupted version, has received significant research attention.
 Variations include solving jigsaw puzzles \cite{noroozi2016jigsaw}, color restoration \cite{zhang2016colorful,larsson2016learning}, spatial relation recovery \cite{doersch2015:spatial-relation}, inpainting \cite{pathak2016:impainting}, and so on.
 Recently, BEiT \cite{beit} proposes to encode image patches as a dictionary using dVAE \cite{ramesh2021zero} and predict the encoding of missing patches.
-PeCo \cite{peco} further improves BEiT with enforcing perceptual similarity from dVAE.
+PeCo \cite{peco} further improves BEiT by enforcing perceptual similarity from dVAE.
 MAE \cite{mae} reconstructs directly the missing pixels.
 CiM \cite{cim} replaces image patches with plausible alternatives and learns to recover the original and predict which patches are replaced.
+Data2vec \cite{data2vec} performs self-supervised learning across multi-modalities.
+MultiMAE~\cite{bachmann2022multimae} shows that multi-modality pretraining can be more training-efficient than single-modality.
+Unlike prior methods, LoMaR achieves linear complexity by restricting self-attention to localized patches, rather than relying on global reconstructions with quadratic complexity.